commtech/fscc-windows/README.md

 ##### Sending/Receiving Data
 The FSCC driver typically (but not always) works in "frames".
-This means that data typically is packaged together in permanent chunks.
-If the card received two frames of data prior to you retrieving the data you will only get one chunk of data back at a time when you interface with the driver to get the data.
+This means data is typically packaged together in permanent chunks.
+If the card received two frames of data prior to you retrieving the data, you will only get one chunk of data back at a time when you interface with the driver to get the data.

-There are multiple ways of reading/writing data to/from the card.
-Listed below are only the most common.
+There are multiple methods of reading/writing data to/from the card.
+Following are the most common methods.

-Writing data will typically be done within C code using the [`WriteFile()`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365747.aspx) function found within [`<windows.h>`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa383745.aspx).
+Writing data will typically be done within C code using the [`WriteFile()`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365747.aspx) function found in [`<windows.h>`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa383745.aspx).

 ```